I love my life.

 Now, take a closer look at your plans, goals, tasks, and subtasks.

 Remember I just told you they depend on you being consistent?
 Well, that’s where habits come into play.

 We’re going to be very clear about the habits we need to make all those goals happen as well as about the reason why that habit is so important.

 This is key because sometimes we get so caught up in the day to day life that we may forget why we started this whole plan in the first plan or why we want to meditate every single day.

 - Which daily or weekly habit can take me closer to these goals?

-- What do I need to do every day in order to achieve this goal in one month or one year?
+- What do I need to do every day to achieve this goal in one month or one year?

-What’s important about setting habits for your habit tracker is that you’re very specific about the exact activity you need to perform in order to be able to mark that habit as completed on a given day
+What’s important about setting habits for your habit tracker is that you’re very specific about the exact activity you need to perform to mark that habit as completed on a given day.

-So, instead of writing “Read“, you’ll need to write something like “Read 10 pages a day” or “Read for 30 minutes straight“.
+So, instead of writing “Read,” you’ll need to write something like “Read ten pages a day” or “Read for 30 minutes straight”.

-Go ahead and place a specific title for your new habit and right below it write WHY you want to cultivate that specific habit.
+Write a specific title for your new habit, and right below it, write WHY you want to cultivate that particular habit.